 5. Share Your Questionnaire (Optional)

-If the project is complex, I’ll send a quick Google Form to gather extra info:
+If the project is complex, I’ll send a quick Tally form (Google Forms work, too) to gather extra info:

 - Who’s the target audience?